Doubly Stochastic Yule Cascades (Part I): The explosion problem in the time-reversible case: Examples

 where $Y_a=\lambda(X_1)/(a+\lambda(X_1))$.
 Note that $\lim_{a\to\infty}\mathbb{E}Y_a=0$ by Lebesgue's Dominated Convergence Theorem.
 Therefore, for sufficiently large $a>0$,

 By \autoref{nonexpbound}, the cascade is non-explosive (for any initial distribution). \end{example}

-\begin{example}[KPP Equation] The well-known KPP equation (in the \emph{physical space}) has yielded highly successful theories for branching Brownian motion and branching random walk as documented, for example, in \cites{MB_1983, AK_1998}.
+\begin{example}[Cascade for KPP equation] The well-known KPP equation (in the \emph{physical space}) has yielded highly successful theories for branching Brownian motion and branching random walk as documented, for example, in \cites{MB_1983, AK_1998}.
 In the \emph{Fourier space}, the equation is associated with a DSY cascade as detailed below.
 We will apply \autoref{kppnonexp} to show the non-explosion of the cascade.
-The same cascade was analyzed by Orum \cite[Sec.\ 7.9]{orum}, in which he showed the non-explosion by a different method (via the uniqueness of solutions to the equation).
+The same cascade was analyzed by Orum \cite[Sec.\ 7.9]{orum}, where the non-explosion was established by a different method (via the uniqueness of solutions to the equation).
 Recall the KPP equation

 where we have omitted the typical coefficient $1/2$ of the Laplacian as a matter of notational convenience on the Fourier side.
 The cascade model of this equation in the Fourier space is a discrete parameter branching Markov chain obtained as follows.
 Taking Fourier transforms and expressing \eqref{KPPeqn} in integrated form, one arrives at